bic-berkeley/psych-214-fall-2016/assert.rst

 The Python ``assert`` statement means - "raise an error unles the following expression is equivalent to True".

-By "equivalent to True", I mean the expression returns True from Python `truth value testing`_.
-See :ref:`equivalent-to-true` for more.
+By "equivalent to True", I mean the expression returns True from Python :doc:`truth value testing <truthiness>`.

 ``assert`` raises an ``AssertionError`` if the statement is equivalent to False.
 It does nothing if the statement is equivalent to True.